MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-role-based-access.md

     > [!NOTE]
     > In this example, the `Id` value would be `/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/resourceGroups/msdocs-identity-example/providers/Microsoft.DocumentDB/databaseAccounts/msdocs-identity-example-nosql`.
 This example uses fictitious data and your identifier would be distinct from this example.

-1. Now create or update a role assignment using `az cosmosdb show` and `az rest` together to issue an HTTP `PUT` request.
+1. Now create or update a role assignment using `Get-AzCosmosDBAccount` and `Invoke-AzRestMethod` together to issue an HTTP `PUT` request.
 As part of this request, specify a unique GUID for your role assignment.
 Finally, create a resource assignment payload specifying the unique identifier for your identity.

     ```azurecli-interactive
     $parameters = @{